samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Mid_Volume.md

 **Description**:

-> Just like week 1’s brick, you’ll work very steadily for 60 minutes on the
+> Just like Week 1’s brick, you’ll work very steadily for 60 minutes on the
 > bike, in your aero position as often as possible, dismount, transition quickly
 > into your running gear and run at an Easy-Moderate pace, RPE6 for 20 minutes.
 > This time, try to be quicker in your transition and more evenly paced over the